-Partnering with EPA’s ENERGY STAR Multifamily High Rise Program (“MFHR”) helps developers design and construct energy-efficient mid and high rise multifamily buildings that benefit owners, residents and communities.
+Partnering with EPA’s ENERGY STAR Multifamily High Rise Program (“MFHR”) helps developers design and build energy-efficient mid and high rise multifamily buildings that benefit owners, residents and communities.

 Developers face a variety of unique challenges based on the particular markets they serve.
 The ENERGY STAR MFHR Program can benefit all participating developers in a number of ways:

 The MFHR Program also has specific benefits for market rate developers and developers of affordable housing projects:

 The MFHR Program offers unique advantages to market rate developers who are interested in delivering properties that meet resident needs and exceed expectations.